cseferlis/OMDSMod4/Homework 1c/Transforming and Staging/README.md

 **Class,**

+In Homework 1a and 1b you created some of the Azure services being used for the semester assignments, then grabbed our source data from the NHTSA website, uzipped that data to a `.txt` file and placed the file in storage for further use.
+Now we culminate our first homework assignment, Homework 1c.
+Here we will take all the work done to date, and complete the assignment to be graded.

 > **NOTE** - Homework 1c builds on your activities in Homework 1b (Extract and Load).
-You will be using the same `resource group` and `data-factory` from the previous assignment.
-If you could not complete Homework 1b due to difficulties, please reach out to LF Office Hours for assistance before starting this assignment.
+You will be using the same `Resource Group` and `Data-Factory` from the previous assignment.
+If you could not complete Homework 1b due to difficulties, please reach out to your LF Office Hours for assistance before starting this assignment.

 In Homework 1b, you extracted and loaded a data file into your storage account.
 For Homework 1c, you will extend that work by transforming and moving data from a `.txt` file into a SQL Server database table.
 Refer to the appendix of this [reference document](https://static.nhtsa.gov/odi/ffdd/cmpl/Import_Instructions_Excel_All.pdf) for details on datatypes and fields.